-Most men won’t get thrush, but it’s much more common in women.
+Men and women can both get thrush but it’s much more common in women.
 It’s estimated that three out of four women will develop it at some point in their lives.
-It is a very common cause of unusual vaginal discharge.

 Symptoms of thrush for people with a vagina can include: